Sunday, July 13, 2008

 • II TIMOTHY 2:15 (KJV) Study to show thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the Word of Truth.”

-Let us get ready and enjoy WORD TEST Part One.
+Here is WORD TEST Part One.

 Jarrett L. Perdue, Sr.